 Residential CAT Communities provide an added opportunity for first-year students to connect with others who share their academic interests by placing them in the same residence hall.
 Like our other CAT Communities, about 22 first-year students take a group of classes together, but they live, eat, sleep, study, and socialize near each other as well!
 Learn more.

-- You're a single, undergraduate student enrolled in your second year at K-State, or a student transferring from another institution of higher education with at least 30 earned credits.
+- You're a single, undergraduate student enrolled in your second year at K-State, or a student transferring from another institution of higher education.

 - You're a married student, with or without children.